-If you’re looking for Niagara on the Lake winery tours, there’s a variety of organized companies in the area – and we’re going to write an entire post just about those really soon!
-For this post, each of the wineries we list have a variety of packages and prices for their own grounds.
+If you’re looking for Niagara on the Lake winery tours, there’s a variety of organized companies that can take you on top-rated wine tours!
+For this post, each of the wineries we list has a variety of packages and prices for their own grounds.
 Be sure to click through to their websites and see for yourself the times and prices since they can change depending on the season!

 It’s always a healthy argument to ask who makes the best Niagara wines, so to help you decide on your favourites, here’s our short list of the best Niagara wineries in 2018.

 Peller Estates bears the name of Andrew Peller – a man credited with bringing wine-making to Ontario.
 This grand winery has a reputation that speaks for itself.
 Peller makes a point of paring great food with great wine – and guests can find a calendar full of events throughout the year.

 The onsite food options make Peller an easy pick – choose between dinner in the barrel cellar, fine dining in the Winery Restaurant, or out on the patio at the Barrel House Grill.